nicolasfauchereau/clidesc/docs/install.rst

 goes wrong here, please refer to `the psycopg installation documentation <http://initd.org/psycopg/docs/install.html#install-from-source>`_

+``psycopg2`` can be installed in two ways:

+1. The recommended way, using conda third party channels:

+   conda install -c https://conda.binstar.org/dan\_blanchard psycopg2

+2. Installing from sources:

 The sources (tar.gz file) for psycopg2 need to be downloaded from `The psycopg download page <http://initd.org/psycopg/download/>`_